 For leases with resale value guarantee and buyback option, these transactions are more or less similar to direct leasing program and all revenues under these programs are recognized as automotive leasing revenue.

-Before diving into the topic of which revenue segment makes the most profit, let’s take a look at the revenue history over a 5-year period.
+Before diving into the topic of gross margin, let’s take a look at the revenue history over the past 5 year.

 I have created a few charts below that compare the revenue of automotive sales and automotive leasing.

 The first chart shows Tesla quarterly automotive sales revenue from 2015 to 2020.
 As seen from the chart, automotive sales revenue has basically been growing tremendously for the past 5 years and hit record high of $4.9 billion in Q1 2020.
 The latest Q1 revenue was the highest among all Q1 quarterly results and represents a year over year growth of as much as 40%.

 The remarkable growth of automotive sales revenue occurred primarily between 2018 and 2020 when Tesla was ramping the Model 3 production and deliveries.

 Moreover, the significant automotive sales revenue growth in recent years represents only the tip of the iceberg for the company as Tesla already has a plan to expand its line of products and that includes the mass production of Model Y which has already been launched and is expected to be delivered by the end of 2020 or early 2021 as stated in its website: Model Y FAQ.